-- 5-7 jalapeno peppers More or less, depending on how much heat you like.
+- 5-7 Jalapeno Peppers You can have more or less, depending on how much heat you like.

-If you plan on canning, can the jars according to your manufacturer's instructions.
-For more info about canning, read the entire article.
+- If you plan on canning, can the jars according to your manufacturer's instructions.
+For more info about canning, read the entire post.

 A Salsa Recipe That Everyone Will Love